 Should I see a doctor first?

 Absolutely!
 If you have serious back problems you should always speak to your doctor before making any changes.
 This guide is to help find a mattress that is designed to help a back pain and is in no way giving medical advice for treating your back pain.
+The NHS has more info.

 How often should I turn/flip my mattress?